karol11/ltm/README.md

 # LTM (Object Lifetime Manager)

-IMPORTANT: This is not an officially supported Google product.
+IMPORTANT: This is not an officially supported
+Google product.

+[TOC]

 LTM - a C++ smart-pointer library that:
 - Helps to transforms C++ into managed programming language.